KBC Group NV Sells 15,366 Shares of Collegium Pharmaceutical, Inc. (NASDAQ:COLL)

 Wall Street Analyst Weigh In

-A number of equities research analysts recently commented on COLL shares.
-StockNews.com started coverage on shares of Collegium Pharmaceutical in a report on Wednesday, October 12th.
-They issued a “hold” rating on the stock.
-HC Wainwright lowered shares of Collegium Pharmaceutical to a “neutral” rating in a research note on Monday, August 15th.
-Two equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $33.25.
+COLL has been the subject of several recent research reports.
+StockNews.com initiated coverage on Collegium Pharmaceutical in a research report on Wednesday, October 12th.
+They issued a “hold” rating for the company.
+HC Wainwright lowered Collegium Pharmaceutical to a “neutral” rating in a research report on Monday, August 15th.
+Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $33.25.

 About Collegium Pharmaceutical